-When SOX was first written, it explicitly left out how regulations should be met.
-This ensured that industries could adopt the most recent technology instead of having to wait for lawmakers to catch up to technology.
-Because of this, the cloud is a viable infrastructure for financial companies that forced to adhere to compliance rules.
+The SOX act, for example, is more ambiguous.
+The bill left out regulations specifics to ensure industries could adopt the most recent technology instead of having to wait for lawmakers to catch up.
+Because of this, meeting SOX compliance is burdensome for financial firms.

 With cloud financial services, customers and cloud providers share the responsibility to maintain compliance.
-It’s the duty of the organization to investigate the security policies of the vendor.
+It’s the duty of the organization to investigate the security policies of prospective CSP.

 Important questions to ask include:

 - Who has access to the storage areas or data centers?

 In some cases, companies can look at providers that certify compliance and chose their services without any further research.
 However, when it comes to SOX compliance, you should look for a vendor that provides you with Service Organization Controls.